kingofchardonnaynay/james-liao-final-project/README.md

 The project uses advanced image processing and machine learning techniques, including convolutional neural networks (CNNs) and Optical Character Recognition (OCR), to extract key information from each card.

 ## App Link
-You can access the live application here: [Pokemon TCG Identifier](#)

-(Note: Replace `#` with the actual URL of your deployed app)
+The application is hosted locally as the model is too large for github. model_utils.py has a link to the model's location on Google Cloud but authentication has been a problem.

 ## Features
 - Upload a Pokémon TCG card image and receive detailed information about the card.
 - Uses CNNs to predict the set symbol of the card.
 - Applies OCR to extract the card’s collector number and total card count.
+- Two methods are attempted to identify the card: a combination of set symbol + collector number, or simply using the collector number
 - Interactive web interface built with Streamlit.
-- Supports identifying cards from multiple sets, with high accuracy.
+- Supports identifying cards from multiple sets.
-- Allows users to confirm the identified card or attempt another search if the result is incorrect.

 ## Files and Directories
 Here's an overview of the main files and directories used in the project:

-- `app.py`: The main file to run the Streamlit app.
+- `streamlit_app.py`: The main file to run the Streamlit app.
+- `packages.txt`: installs libgl1, a library that provides OpenGL functionality
-- `models/`: Directory containing pre-trained models for set symbol recognition.
+- `src/`: Directory containing core application code, modules, etc.
-- `ocr/`: Contains scripts for OCR preprocessing and extraction of collector numbers.
-- `utils/`: Utility scripts used for image processing and data handling.
+- `documents/`: Contains initial proposal document
+- `notebooks/`: Contains notebook training of model (retrieving data set, creating data set, training, etc.)
 - `requirements.txt`: Contains a list of dependencies required to run the project.
 - `README.md`: Documentation for the project.
-- `data/`: (Optional) Directory for storing sample card images for testing purposes.
+- `data/`: Contains mandatory data files
+- `Superseded/`: Directory containing other notebooks and py code that was ultimately discarded

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.